-The hand and wrist orthopedic surgeons, Dr. Lonnie Moskow and Dr. Kyle Coker, at South County Orthopedic Specialists (SCOS) in Orange County, California, are pleased to announce that we now offer minor hand surgery in the office.
+The hand and wrist orthopedic surgeons, Dr. Lonnie J. Moskow and Dr. Amar A. Patel, at South County Orthopedic Specialists (SCOS) in Orange County, California, are pleased to announce that we now offer minor hand surgery in the office.
 With advances in local anesthesia, minor procedures can be accomplished while the patient is fully awake.

 In traditional hand surgery, general anesthesia and a tourniquet are necessary to provide better visibility for the surgeon and control bleeding.
 But, the tourniquet is uncomfortable and unnecessary when the Wide Awake Local Anesthetic No Tourniquet (WALANT) technique is used.

 With the advent of WALANT, only two medications are used for anesthesia.
 Lidocaine local anesthesia for pain and epinephrine to constrict the blood vessels which reduces bleeding to improve the surgeon’s visibility, and eliminates the need for a tourniquet.
 This is essentially the medication used in dentistry for dental procedures, with no preoperative testing, no monitoring, no IV sedation, and few adverse events.

 - Avoids the need for and costs of a hospital stay or an outpatient surgery center

 - Eliminates medical workup, IV insertion, monitoring, and general anesthesia

 - Eliminates the need for pain killers like opiates which can become addictive

 - Eliminates the need for someone to stay with the patient after surgery

 - Patients can interact with their surgeon, see the repairs and how they work during surgery, which helps to motivate patients for post op therapy and recovery